Pacific Mountain Region

-The job of the Board is to represent the membership of HIC-PMR, in doing so, Directors of the Board must be aware that their responsibilities to the membership differ from those of management.
+The job of the Board is to represent the membership of HIC - PM Region, in doing so, Directors of the Board must be aware that their responsibilities to the membership differ from those of management.
 In particular, the role of the Board is to be accountable to the members with regards to fiscal responsibility, maintenance and improvement of assets, and adherence and compliance to the mission statement.

 The Board will concentrate on the following job products, or outputs: